 Grenada was once the largest producer of nutmeg in the world, but since Hurricane Ivan in 2004, many of the island’s best nutmeg plantations were destroyed and never recovered during the devastation.
 Luckily the island produces some of the best cocoa and raw chocolate in the world.

-While there are now two main producers on the island (Jouvay and Belmont), our favourite is the 100% Organic branch-to-bar chocolate that comes from Belmont Estate.
+While there are a few producers on the island (Jouvay, Grenada Chocolate Company, Crayfish Bay and Tri Island), our favourite is the 100% Organic branch-to-bar chocolate that comes from Belmont Estate.
 You really can’t beat the 60% and 70% bars, the salted chocolate, and their cocoa tea (a traditional drink in Grenada).
 It’s the best on the island.

 Like this post?
 Pin it!